platformsh/platformsh-docs/sites/friday/src/increase-observability/metrics/understand-metrics.md

 #### MySQL

 Metrics graphs for the MySQL service container show CPU and disk allocation and usage.
-The persistent disk has been configured in the [services configuration](../../add-services/_index.md) as 0.95&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [project resources](/manage-resources.html).

 ![All of the metrics for the MySQL container](/images/metrics/mysql-container.png)

 #### Redis

 Metrics graphs for the Redis service container show CPU and disk allocation and usage.
-No persistent disk has been configured for Redis, while the temporary disk is 3.99&nbsp;GB by default.
+No persistent disk has been configured for Redis.

 ![All of the metrics for the Redis container](/images/metrics/redis-container.png)

 ### Worker containers

 Metrics graphs for the App-Horizon worker container show CPU, RAM, and disk allocation and usage.
-The persistent disk has been configured in the [app configuration](../../create-apps/app-reference.md#top-level-properties) at 1.91&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [project resources](/manage-resources.html).

 ![All of the metrics for the App-Horizon worker container](/images/metrics/horizon-worker-container.png)

 Metrics graphs for the App-Schedule worker container show CPU, RAM, and disk allocation and usage.
-The persistent disk has been configured in the [app configuration](../../create-apps/app-reference.md#top-level-properties) at 1.91&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [project resources](/manage-resources.html).

 ![All of the metrics for the App-Horizon worker container](/images/metrics/schedule-worker-container.png)